-Although crystalline solar panels are often sold with 25- to 30-year lifespan guarantees, those 30-year-old modules won’t be performing as well as they did on Day 1.
+Although crystalline solar power panels are often sold with 25- to 30-year lifespan guarantees, those 30-year-old modules won’t be performing as well as they did on Day 1.
 Performance declines as solar cells degrade due to unavoidable circumstances like UV exposure and weather cycles.
 Manufacturers realize this, so solar panels come with a power output or performance warranty that usually guarantees 80% production at 25 years.

 Panel companies are only comfortable offering this guarantee because of a 2012 NREL study (“Photovoltaic Degradation Rates—An Analytical Review”) that found solar panels degrade about 0.5% to 3% each year, barring any equipment issues.